The Green Man Tree

 Take a seat under the Green Man Tree and while away the afternoon, listening to powerful speakers and great storytellers.
 Scroll down to find out who'll be there this year.

-13:00- Robin Hood by Tony Rotherham
+13:00- Robin Hood, a talk by Tony Rotherham

 Esme also founded the Spellcrafter moot in Nottingham, and was its moot leader for several years, arranging open rituals and community events for the local Pagan community.
 She has been on local and national TV, radio and in the press, discussing Pagan Pride UK and promoting an accurate and positive image of modern Paganism.

-Want to get involved and be part of making Pagan Pride UK 2017 happen?
+Want to get involved and be part of making Pagan Pride UK 2018 happen?
 Volunteer now!